archethic-foundation/archethic-docs/docs/FAQ/bridge-2-ways.md

 The Archethic Bridge currently supports bridging between the Archethic blockchain and various EVM (Ethereum Virtual Machine) compatible blockchains.

 ### Is the Archethic Bridge available on mobile devices?
-No, the Archethic Bridge application is designed exclusively for desktop use and is compatible with macOS, Linux, and Windows operating systems.
+No, the Archethic Bridge application is designed exclusively for the moment for desktop use and is compatible with macOS, Linux, and Windows operating systems.

 ### What is an EVM wallet?
 An EVM (Ethereum Virtual Machine) wallet is a digital wallet designed to interact with blockchains that are compatible with the Ethereum Virtual Machine.
 EVM wallets can store, send, and receive Ether (ETH) and other EVM-compatible tokens, execute smart contracts, and interact with decentralized applications (dApps) on EVM-compatible networks.